Breaking Down Business Writing and Proposal Writing

 Regardless of the format, the process for creating a business document is consistent:

-(1) Gather information – The writer learns everything about the product or service by interviewing the developers or subject matter experts (SMEs).
-This might also include conducting outside research or audience analysis.
+- Gather information: The writer learns about the product or service by interviewing the developers or subject matter experts (SMEs).

-(2) Plan and organize the information -The writer needs to understand what the research means and how to group related subjects into a coherent outline.
+- Plan and organize the information: The writer needs to understand what the research means and how to group related subjects into a coherent outline.
 Organizing the document often exposes important gaps in knowledge.

-(3) Write the text – The first draft is always going to be rough, but the important thing is getting everything down on paper.
+- Write the text – The first business and proposal writing draft will always be rough, but the important thing is getting everything down on paper.
 Remember, the first draft is never the final draft.

-(4) Check the text and information for accuracy – Going back through a business document is frequently a forgotten step, sometimes because of time constraints.
-A good writer will always ensure their document is correct, to the best of their knowledge, then allow the SMEs to comment.
+- Check the text and information for accuracy – Unfortunately, writers sometimes skip the accuracy review because of time constraints.
+However, a good business and proposal writer will always make time to ensure their document is correct, to the best of their knowledge, and then allow the SMEs to comment.

-In a proposal writing environment, there are a few extra steps added to this process to ensure the response is compliant with the requirements in the Request for Proposal (RFP) and compelling enough to engage the reviewers.
+In a proposal writing environment, there are a few extra steps added to this process.
+Many organizations outsource or build a bid management team in-house to ensure the response is both compelling and compliant with all the requirements in the Request for Proposal (RFP).
+Ultimately, the goal is to write a winning bid.
 This is one of the daunting tasks in responding to an RFP.

 Proposal Writing